 Shade, Windbreaks and Shelterbelts

-Jack Pine has green foliage.
+Jack Pine is primarily valued in the landscape for its ornamental globe-shaped form.
+It has rich green evergreen foliage.
 The needles remain green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.